FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstoreselector.md

 ▸ **getGiftCertificates**():  [GiftCertificate](giftcertificate.md)[] &#124; `undefined`

+Gets a list of gift certificates that are applied to the current checkout.

 **Returns:**  [GiftCertificate](giftcertificate.md)[] &#124; `undefined`

 The list of applied gift certificates if there is any, otherwise undefined.